gregwhitaker/gradle-gitignore/README.md

 Gradle plugin for generating .gitignore files using [gitignore.io](http://gitignore.io).

+The gitignore plugin simplifies the tedious process of creating a .gitignore file every time you create a new project.

 ##Usage
 Please see the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.github.gregwhitaker.xkcd) for instructions on including this plugin in your project.